efa/Wilderland/README.md

 WILDERLAND is (c) 2012 by CH, Copyright 2019-2022 Valerio Messina.
-   You may use/modify it for private use; if you want to distribute a program based on WILDERLAND, please contact the authors at wilderland AT aonDOTat, efa@iol.it
+   You may use/modify it for private use; if you want to distribute a program based on WILDERLAND, please contact the authors at wilderland AT aonDOTat, efa AT iol DOT it

 "The Hobbit" is (c) Melbourne House, 1982.
 Written by Veronika Megler and Philip Mitchell.